 Coco has been a working Artist since the mid nineties – creating, teaching and inspiring.

-In 2006, Coco created a sister business, which was named appropriately “Malibu Mudd”.
-This became her mobile pottery business, allowing Coco to reach out to larger groups, particularly private parties and local schools in the Santa Monica, Malibu school district, while continuing to run her studio in Santa Monica.
+In 2006, Coco opened Malibu Mudd, a mobile pottery business, allowing Coco to reach out to larger groups, particularly private parties and local schools in the Santa Monica-Malibu school district, while continuing to run her studio in Santa Monica.